minzhang-1/PointHop-PointHop2_Spark/README.md

 ### Installation

-The code has been tested with Python 2.7 and 3.5.
+The code has been tested with Python 2.7 and 3.5, Java 8.0.
 You may need to install h5py, sklearn, pickle and pyspark packages.

 To check your java version:
 ```bash